Nrapendra786/garage-management-application/Readme.md

 Navigate to the project directory: cd [path to project]

-# Command start the project:
+# Command to start the project:
 docker-compose up -d

-# Command stop the project:
+# Command to stop the project:
 docker-compose down or docker-compose down --rmi all

 ## Profiles: